supertokens/blog/content/cognito-pricing-the-complete-guide/index.md

 ## What is AWS Cognito?

-Cognito is a service that provides authentication, authorization, and user management for web and mobile apps.
-It is part of the AWS suite of products and can be used easily with any of their other offerings such as Lambda.
+AWS Cognito is a service that provides authentication, authorization, and user management for web and mobile apps.
+It’s part of the AWS suite of products and can be used easily with their other offerings such as AWS Lambdas.

 ## AWS Cognito Pricing

-Cognito’s free tier offers up to **50,000 MAUs** for free.
-Included are the Identity pool features which cover access control and RBAC.
+Cognito’s free tier supports up to **50,000 MAUs**.
+Included are the Identity pool features which cover access control through RBAC.

 #### Free:
 - User pools free for up to **50000 MAUs**